GuardKenzie/miniplayer/README.md

 A curses based mpd client with basic functionality and album art written for the Kitty terminal.

+After installation, the player can be opened from Kitty with `miniplayer`.

 ## Configuration

 The config file is located at `~/.config/miniplayer/config`.
 The example configuration file, `config.example`, has all the default values.